quattromani/childrenssafetyimmobilizer/index.md

 -	Single patient use (NOT to be reprocessed or reused)<sup>*</sup>
 -	Proudly made in the USA <i>![American Flag Icon](/images/united-states-of-america-flag-icon-32.png)</i>
 - Friction-based Hold

-\* Single patient use ensures comp;iance with infection preventive requirements and protocols
+\* Single patient use ensures compliance with infection preventive requirements and protocols

 Our positioner allows us to "hold without handling.”
 The methodology designed into The Q pediatric position holder places the child in a warm, cushioned and open design for medical procedures where the lines, tubes, and catheters are easily accessible.
 The Q is intended to compliment and not replace the child life specialist.